Best Single Serve Drip Coffee MakerCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 BLACK+DECKER DCM18S Brew ‘n’ Go Personal Coffeemaker

-Black & Decker are world-renowned makers of reliable electrical kitchenalia, and this is their single-serve drip coffee maker offering.
+Black & Decker are world-renowned makers of reliable small kitchen appliances, and this is their single-serve drip coffee maker offering.
 Once again, we think this unit represents excellent value for money.

 The single-serve drip coffee maker brews directly into the included travel mug.
 The unit has a metal permanent grounds filter so you won’t need to buy paper filters.
 Simply empty out and rinse the filter clean.